28 May 2026

 Intro

 Booklovers are often excited to see a beloved book being adapted for the big screen and H is For Hawk is in cinemas from 28 May 2026.
 H is For Hawk is a memoir by Helen Macdonald and was published in 2014 to great acclaim.
 The exciting news for Carpe Librum readers is that I've teamed up with Kismet Movies to give away 3 double passes for the film screening valued at $40 per double pass.
-Enter here (or below) and you could be off to the movies!
+Enter and you could be off to the movies!

 Synopsis